Bowling Green VA Reckless Driving Lawyer

 Bowling Green VA Reckless Driving Speeding Attorneys

 The Virginia Reckless Driving Speeding law pursuant to Va.
-Code 46.2-862 is perhaps the most enforced reckless driving provision in Bowling Green and is frequently enforced by Virginia State Troopers & Caroline County Deputy Sheriffs patrolling Interstate 95 & Routes 301 and 207 in and around Bowling Green VA.
-The Town of Bowling Green is in the county seat of Caroline County, which is where the Courthouse is located.
+Code 46.2-862 is the most enforced reckless driving law in Bowling Green.
+The Bowling Green Police, State Troopers & Caroline County Deputy Sheriffs that patrol Interstate 95 and Routes 301 & 207 enforce this law.
+The Town of Bowling Green is in the county seat of Caroline County.
 The law states that a person shall be guilty of reckless driving if driving a motor vehicle at a speed of 20 miles per hour or more above the speed limit OR in excess of 80 miles per hour regardless of the speed limit.
 We defend this type of allegation every week and know how to best protect our clients.
-The facts of each case can vary, but we have the knowledge and expertise to select the best defenses and arguments for your particular circumstances.

 - 46.2-852 General